About This Concert:

 - Lyndie Walker, MT-BC, of Toneworks Music Therapy Services hosts these concerts.

-- Fidgets, noise-canceling headphones, and quiet spaces are available at all Sensory-Friendly Concerts, and attendees can also access online preparatory materials one month before performances.
+- Fidgets, noise-canceling headphones, and quiet spaces are available at all Sensory-Friendly Concerts, and attendees can also access online preparatory materials.
 Stand-alone chairs provide for flexible seating and open space is available for those who wish to sit on the floor or move around the room.

 Sensory-Friendly Concerts are free for attendees, but tickets are required.
 You can order in advance or on the day of the event.